yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 The full workflow can now be created!

-Since you are probably going to run it on several images fetched from IDR we suggest to change the setting of the IDR Download tool by downloading imaging in a tar ball:
+Since you are probably going to run it on several images fetched from IDR we suggest changing the setting of the IDR Download tool by downloading imaging in a tarball:

 > <hands-on-title>Create the workflow for 2D spot detection</hands-on-title>
 >